CHAMPION316/Riddle-Me-Batman/README.md

 2. High Scores
 3. Exit

-From ther the logic can be followed with the flow chart structure below.
+From there the logic can be followed with the flow chart structure below.

 \
 &nbsp;